GlobetrotterG/mega-man-memory-game/README.md

 * GitPod
 * GitHub
 * Font-Awesome
+* bitly

 # Credits

-## Photos, Logo, Cursor, Music, Colour themes and Additional Information
+## Photos and Logo

-* For the the photos, cursor and logo used in this project, including the editing of it, I want to give credit to the following:
+* For the the photos, logo, cursor used in this project, including the editing of it, I want to give credit to the following:

     * [Clipartmax](https://www.clipartmax.com/)
     * [favpng](https://favpng.com/)
     * [Canva](https://www.canva.com/)